Pay or Permit Parking Expansion Project

 At a Glance

-The San Francisco Municipal Transportation Agency (SFMTA) proposes replacing visitor time limits with paid parking on Residential Permit Parking blocks in a few San Francisco neighborhoods.
-This regulation, called Pay or Permit Parking, makes it easier to find a place to park for both residents and visitors to neighborhoods with high parking demand.
-Permitholders do not have to pay on top of the cost of the permit.
+The San Francisco Municipal Transportation Agency (SFMTA) is studying replacing visitor time limits with paid parking on Residential Permit Parking (RPP) blocks in Hayes Valley (HV Permit Area).
+This regulation, called Pay or Permit Parking, already exists on about 30 blocks in the neighborhood.

 Here’s how it works for blocks with Pay or Permit Parking: